macarreg/macarreg/README.md

 ---

 ### 🧠 TURF (Totally unnecessary random facts)
-- I love youtube channels like Veritasium and Vsauce which is where most of my ideas stem from.
+- I love youtube channels like Veritasium and Vsauce (where most of my ideas stem from).
 - Wii games are my greatest vice.
 I am always looking for new ways to spice-up Mario Kart Wii with mods.
 - I followed the classic baseball | golf pipeline (add me on 18-birdies lol)